dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/cri-o.md

     # configuration to pull the image.
 The `X-Dragonfly-Registry` header can instead of the default address
     # of registry mirror.
     addr: https://yourdomain.com
-    ## certs is the client certs path with PEM format for the registry.
+    ## cert is the client cert path with PEM format for the registry.
     ## If registry use self-signed cert, the client should set the
     ## cert for the registry mirror.
-    certs: /etc/certs/yourdomain.crt
+    cert: /etc/certs/yourdomain.crt
 ```

 ##### Setup Dfdaemon as Peer and configure self-signed certificate